 Reiki is based on releasing blocked energy in the body through zones known as ‘chakra’.
 It is a gentle yet powerful non-invasive treatment still practised today which is said to be able to cure a whole range of ills and promote relaxation and a sense of well-being.

 I have had amazing and powerful personal experiences of Reiki, so much so that I now practise it myself.
-Fancy a treatment, anyone?
-You won’t regret it!
 In fact, one of the hand positions (cupped over the eyes, and said to enhance the third eye) is very similar to how Cormaic described the beginning of the ritual of Imbas Forosnai.
-Which totally blew my mind when I realised!

 This mystical, spiritual aspect of healing can also be found in mythology.
 Fionn mac Cumhall was said to have acquired it by eating the Salmon of Knowledge.
 After Diarmuid eloped with Grainne, a reconciliation was organised which involved a boar hunt.
 Diarmuid was mortally wounded by the boar, but could have been saved by receiving a drink of water from Fionn’s healing hands.
 Unable to forgive Diarmuid for his misdemeanour, twice Fionn let the water drain through his fingers.
 Finally he relented, but by the time he returned with water cupped in his hands, Diarmuid was dead.

 A selection of Irish holy wells I have visited.
 Hover your cursor over each image to find out more.